DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-2-ect-research-and-practice-summary.md

 and found that after a few days, the complaints dried up as the children adapted to this new way of working.

-The following half-term as he monitored the impact of the group activities, Andy decided to make a further adjustment, whereby pupils were required to work in near attainment groups for all literacy and numeracy lessons: this would help him to target his and his TA’s support for particular groups of pupils.
+The following half-term as he monitored the impact of the group activities, Andy decided to make a further adjustment, whereby pupils were required to work in near attainment groups for all literacy and numeracy lessons: this would help him to target his and his TA's support for particular groups of pupils.
 The pupils would then return to their mixed attainment group tables when studying other topics.

 He reminded himself of some of the other reading he had done of research and practice summaries in year 1, this time relating to setting high expectations (Standard 1) and managing behaviour effectively (Standard 7).